PoisonousJohn/AzureGameRoomsScaler/architecture.md

 - *MarkVMForDeallocation(VM_ID)*.
 This will mark the VM as MarkedForDeallocation in the storage.
 - *GetAvailableVMs*.
 This operation will return details about all VMs that are in the Running state.

-Since most queries will target VM_ID and some will target VM_State, the Table Storage schema consists of
+At this state, PartionKey and RowKey are both equal to VM_ID, the Table Storage schema consists of

 - PartitionKey: VM_ID
-- Row_Key: VM_State
+- RowKey: VM_ID
+- VM_State: holds one of the values described before
 - Other properties TBD

 ## FAQ